Moving to Colombia

 Requirements for moving to Colombia

-Colombia is amazingly accessible and the requirements for living here are very, very easy to get.
+Colombia is amazingly accessible and the requirements for living here are very, very easy to meet.

 There are plenty of options for longer visas, such as Visitor, Migrant, Retirement, Business Investment or Resident Visa.